Hepatitis C is a form of viral hepatitis which causes inflammation of the liver and can damage the liver cells.

 Hepatitis C may be suspected if vague symptoms of being unwell are experienced in association with abnormal liver function tests or a swollen liver.

-- Maintaining a healthy diet.
+- Maintaining a healthy diet, especially avoiding fatty foods

-- Avoiding taking any unnecessary medications.
+- Avoiding taking any unnecessary medications or herbal products

-- Maintaining a good level of physical fitness.
+- Maintaining a good level of physical fitness

 - Having a good social support system and strategies to avoid stress.

-It is also recommended that chronic carriers are immunised against and hepatitis B as infection with these viruses can accelerate chronic liver disease.
+It is also recommended that chronic hepatitis C carriers are immunised against hepatitis A and hepatitis B as infection with these viruses can accelerate chronic liver disease.

 Surgery is sometimes necessary to treat complications of liver disease, and some patients with advanced liver disease may be candidates for liver transplantation.